twitter/joauth/README.markdown

 ## Usage

-## Basic Usage
+### Basic Usage

-Create an unpacker:
+Create an unpacker, and use it to unpack the HttpServletRequest.
+The Unpacker will either return an OAuth1Request or OAuth2Request object or throw an UnpackerException.

     import com.twitter.joauth.Unpacker

     val unpack = Unpacker()

-Use the unpacker to unpack the HttpServletRequest.
-The Unpacker will either return an OAuth1Request or OAuth2Request object or throw an UnpackerException.

     try {
       unpack(request) match {
         case req: OAuth1Request => handleOAuth1(req)